ha5ha6/judy_blog/_pages/cartpole.md

 **Future work:**

-- analyze and visualize weights and gradients of DQN
+- analyze and visualize weights and gradients of DQN and RBF

 - check different activation functions, e.g. SiLU

 - increase the difficulty of the task by setting threshold to 180deg or to longer step length

+- test different reward functions

 - test different algs with continous controllers